 4. It’s easy to track your goals.
-Tracking email engagement rates helps you figure out if your email marketing is working.
+Tracking email engagement rates help you figure out if your email marketing is working.

 No time for rest

-So, you can create many useful, timely and interesting emails, hit send, and chillin in the chair.
+So, you can create many useful, timely and interesting emails, hit send, and chilling in the chair.
 Not really.
 Here 4 measures you must know.
-Two of them are the most important and another two aren’t that crucial.
+Two of them are the most important, and another two aren’t that crucial.

 – Click-through rate (CTR) – % of people who clicked on your email links.
 CTR tells you if your emails are useful, timely, or interesting enough.
 Tracking it will show you if your message or offer can successfully get people to click your links and learn more.
 You can also measure how your CTR changes over time to know when you should update or tweak your email content.